jaydools/Build-a-Bouq/Capstone Proposal.md

 ### Login

+To be implimented in sprint 2:
+---> This is where owners can log in so that they can use the app and retrieve the images.
----> This is where customers can log in and see their order history
+---> This is where users can log in so that they can see their purchase history.

 ### About